Whippets Drug Canned Whipped Cream Nitrous Oxide Inhalant Abuse Effects & Overdose Risks

 - Weakened immune system

-- Disruption to reproductive systems
+- Disruption of reproductive systems

 - Psychological dependence

-Mixing Whippets Drug with Other Substance
+Mixing Whippits Drug With Other Substances

-Anecdotal evidence suggests that combining nitrous oxide with other drugs such as marijuana, LSD, ketamine, magic shrooms, and salvia can cause intense dissociation.
+Anecdotal evidence suggests that combining nitrous oxide with drugs such as marijuana, LSD, ketamine, magic shrooms, and salvia can cause intense dissociation.

 Mixing alcohol and nitrous oxide can cause: